ERS Employer Manual

 Members who are called to active duty in the National Guard or Reserves are permitted to make employee contributions to ERS during their period of active duty.
 Member should provide ERS with a copy of active duty orders.

 - Restrictions: Members who left state employment to perform military service before October 13, 1994, should contact ERS for information about rights to establish Creditable Service.

 Purchasing Creditable Service: Air Time

-Active members have the opportunity to purchase up to 3 years of creditable service, commonly known as air time.
-A member can purchase air time only at retirement.
+Active Members have the opportunity to purchase up to three years of creditable service, commonly known as air time.
+A Member can purchase air time only at retirement.

 - Air time cannot be counted toward the 10 years of Creditable Service required to become vested in a retirement benefit under ERS

 - Must be purchased at the time of retirement

 Cost: The cost of this additional service is equal to the full actuarial cost of future retirement benefits.